 For more information please visit www.solishotels.com/lougheskecastle/

 This winter discover the Northern Lights Ranch which is located in Finnish Lapland on the outskirts of Levi – the country’s largest ski resort.
 On 1st December, the Northern Lights Ranch will be debuting five new Sky View Cabins – log cabins with huge heated windows, a glass ceiling, a bathroom, and a motorised bed.
 As the property is situated away from the bright lights of Levi centre, guests have a clear view of the sky and a great chance of enjoying the aurora borealis.
 After a day of skiing, guests can dine on local produce and warm up by the fireplace at the property’s stunning restaurant, meet and feed reindeer in their enclosure or enjoy the silence of the surrounding winter landscape from an outdoor hot tub.

 The new Sky View Cabins, which accommodate two adults, are priced from €390 per night in high season.
 The Northern Lights Ranch provides a free shuttle service to and from Levi Ski Resort.
 This winter Finnair will launch direct flights from London Gatwick to Kittilä, which is a 20-minute drive from Levi.
-Starting on 12 December, fares start from £169 in Economy Class including all taxes and charges.
-For more information please visit www.theranch.fi
+Starting on 12 December, fares start from £169 in Economy Class including all taxes and charges. www.theranch.fi

 The Muotka Wilderness Lodge is located in an idyllic, secluded snow-laden winter wonderland where the minimal light pollution means an increased potential to see the unforgettable Northern Lights.
 Guests can head out in search of the Northern Lights by snowmobile, or on an ‘Aurora Hunt’ led by an expert local guide.
 For an extra special night, pre-book an Aurora Cabin, which has a north-facing glass roof window, perfect for lying in bed and gazing up at the sky!